OE100/PossessedMask/README.md

 # Releases

+# Version 1.0.10

+- Added delay between preventing client actions and automated actions to prevent errors in edge cases.
+- Changed some patches to hopefully prevent client-host desyncs.

 # Version 1.0.9

 - Fixed bug that caused players to not be able to interact with objects after dying from the mask.